JamesLinus/free-server/README.md

 ## Description

-* This script is to helping you setup a Shadowsocks, SPDY and OpenVPN server within Ubuntu Server 15.
+* This script is to assist you setup a Linux Server hosting proxy/VPN service of Shadowsocks, SPDY and OpenVPN, within Ubuntu Server 15.
 * Still in progress, not done yet.
 * It has been tested within Linode Ubuntu Server 15.
 It should be running well on all latest Ubuntu Server releases.